Haibhailie/HighAlchemyScript/README.md

 - While you dont have to follow the state structure provided, a suitable alternative is recommended if you dont.

 ### Info
-- You'll find the script itself located at ``src/main/java/net/botwithus/SkeletonScript.java``
-- You'll find the graphics context (which allows you to draw UI with ImGui) at ``src/main/java/net/botwithus/SkeletonScriptGraphicsContext.java``

 - If you're having any trouble, speak up in the public-scripters channel on discord!